Removal

 13. Install the master cylinder onto the brake booster studs and tighten the nuts with your fingers.
 Don't forget to install a new gasket.

-Replacing the reservoir sealing ring
+Replacing the tank sealing ring

 Note: If necessary, the reservoir can be replaced separately from the master cylinder body.
-To eliminate a leak that has occurred between the reservoir and the cylinder, you can replace the sealing ring located there.
+To eliminate a leak that has occurred between the tank and the cylinder, you can replace the sealing ring located there.

 20. Pull the reservoir off the master cylinder body.